 Aches and pains are inevitable during pregnancy, as your body adjusts to a completely new shape.
 While gentle exercise, yoga, or pilates is important to stay limber and reduce pain, there are various herbs and food items that can be a great alternative to questionable pain drugs.

 Nettle: (pictured above) Reduces pain and inflammation, and is a rich source of iron.
-Use in 3rd trimester only.

 Side effects: promotes lactation, eases hemorrhoids, reduces fatigue, supports kidney function, reduces mucous in the lungs, and relieves allergies.
 Did you know this grows wild in Wisconsin?